2019 Turkish local elections

 The members of the Nation Alliance were initially beset with issues concerning candidate selection and inner-party divisions, stemming from their general election loss in June 2018.
 However, both the CHP and the İYİ Party collectively managed to outperform expectations, securing 'shock' victories in Turkey's major metropolitan areas.
 These included winning control of both Ankara and Istanbul, Turkey's capital and largest city respectively.
 The CHP also held control of İzmir, Turkey's third largest city, and now governs 5 of Turkey's 6 largest population centres (the only exception being Bursa, where the governing coalition narrowly won).
 The Communist Party won control of a provincial capital, namely Tunceli, for the first time.
-In provinces where the AKP and MHP contested as separate parties, there was a substantial swing from AKP candidates to the MHP.
-Nevertheless, AKP leader and President Recep Tayyip Erdoğan claimed victory, announcing that the People's Alliance had secured over 50% of the vote and thus maintained support from the majority of the electorate (final results actually gave the People's Alliance just under 50%, while the Nation Alliance won 38%).
+In provinces where the AK Party and MHP contested as separate parties, there was a substantial swing from AK Party candidates to the MHP.
+Nevertheless, AK Party leader and President Recep Tayyip Erdoğan claimed victory, and the People's Alliance indeed won the plurality of votes with just under 50%, while the opposition Nation Alliance won 38%.

 The election was beset by a number of controversies, including an unexplained results blackout on election night just when the opposition were on the verge of victory in Istanbul.
-The Electoral Board also invalidated the successful election of by the approved candidates from the pro-Kurdish HDP and following awarded the mayorships to the AKP.
-The Istanbul mayoral election, where CHP candidate Ekrem İmamoğlu defeated AKP candidate and former Prime Minister Binali Yıldırım by just under 14,000 votes (0.17%), remained disputed for two weeks after the vote.
+The Electoral Board also invalidated the successful election of by the approved candidates from the pro-Kurdish HDP and following awarded the mayorships to the AK Party.
+The Istanbul mayoral election, where CHP candidate Ekrem İmamoğlu defeated AK Party candidate and former Prime Minister Binali Yıldırım by just under 14,000 votes (0.17%), remained disputed for two weeks after the vote.
 This result was made public after a blackout, by which point the CHP candidate was up by more than 24,000 votes.
-Numerous recounts, electoral complaints, legal disputes, alleged corruption, accusations of terrorist involvement and police operations took place after the election, initiated mainly by the AKP. İmamoğlu was sworn in as mayor, though a new election was held on 23 June.
-The result was an unexpected landslide victory for İmamoğlu, who defeated Yıldırım by over nine points, 54.2% to 45%.
+Numerous recounts, electoral complaints, legal disputes, alleged corruption, accusations of terrorist involvement and police operations took place after the election, initiated mainly by the AK Party. İmamoğlu was sworn in as mayor, though a new election was held on 23 June.
+The result was an unexpected victory for İmamoğlu, who defeated Yıldırım, 54.2% to 45%.